werowe/mist_preventive_maintenance_ml/README.md

 ## <a name="8"></a>Train the Model
- Now we train the model by passing that array into LogisticRegressionWithLBFGS.trainand then save the model to disk.
+Now we train the model by passing that array into LogisticRegressionWithLBFGS.train.
+Then we save the model to disk so that the web service can use it.

-Once the model is created, we can call the predict() method, which is what we do when we expose the model as a web service.
+Once the model lrm is created, we can call the lrm.predict() method.

 ```
 lrm = LogisticRegressionWithLBFGS.train(sc.parallelize(a))